 The Importance of Efficiency in Dentistry

-Greg Nodland, COO, and Dr. Robert Brody, Chief Clinical Officer of Great Expressions Dental Centers tell Efficiency in Group Practice that efficient dental practices perform more procedures and see more patients than inefficient practices, meaning that efficiency truly does affect your bottom line.
+Greg Nodland, COO, and Dr. Robert Brody, Chief Clinical Officer of Great Expressions Dental Centers, tell Efficiency in Group Practice that efficient dental teams perform more procedures and see more patients than inefficient practices.

 How to Help Your Dental Practice Run Smoothly